aar0m/weight-tracker/README.md

 For convenience, all calorie and weight sheets are stored in the `/tracker-sheets` directory.

+## v1.3.2 Bugfix
+- Fixed f-string `SyntaxError` by replacing double block quotes

 ## v1.3.1 Bugfix
-- Added exception to `FileNotFound` Error
+- Added exception to `FileNotFoundError`
 - Added exception handling for instances where `weight20XX.csv` doesn't exist
 - Moved sheets to new folder `/tracker-sheets`